HTW-ALADIN/documentation/chapters/CARPET/CARPET.md

 # CARPET

-CARPET (Graphi**c**al **A**ssessment Inte**rp**retation **E**ngine and Solution Attempt **T**racker)
+CARPET (Graphi**c**al **A**ssessment Inte**rp**retation **E**ngine and Solution Attempt **T**racker) is a framework to support technology-enhanced items (TEI), with specialized interactions for collecting response data.
+These include interactions and responses beyond traditional selected-response or constructed-response, which are usually implemented according to the [QTI standard](https://www.1edtech.org/standards/qti/index#QTI3).

-## Assessment

-An Assessment comprises of an Assessment Design or Assessment Instruction and a Task Data Generator.

-## Assessment Runtime

-The Assessment Runtime is the runtime environment of the Assessment Design.
-It is responsible for the execution of the Assessment Design and the recording of the solution attempt.

-## Assessment Instruction|Design

-An Assessment Design

-## Assessment Item

-An Assessment Item is a UI-component that encapsulates any Assessment funcion, e.g. Task Data representation or Task Functionality.
+QTI is restrictive in terms of the types of interactions that can be implemented, and it is not always easy to implement custom interactions.
+CARPET is designed to be more flexible and to support a wider range of interactions.
+The flexibility comes at the cost of not being able to directly use QTI-compliant authoring tools.
+However, CARPET has its own (relatively) lightweight domain specific language (DSL) for defining assessments.
+An overview can be found ([here](./SerialisedTaskSchema.md)).
+An overview of available items is given in the [carpet-component-library](https://htw-aladin.github.io/LOOM/?path=/docs/introduction--docs).